Why Your Diet and Mental Health Matter

 How Do Nutrients Help Your Brain

 The food you eat influences the fuel your brain gets.
-With this, it’s able to affect how your brain function and your overall mood.
+With this, it’s able to affect how your brain functions and your overall mood.

 A diet that’s high on refined sugars will impair normal brain functions and worsen mental health symptoms.
 Don’t do it.